How to Choose the Best Galapagos Cruise: 3 Simple Tips to Narrow Down Your Options

 Does your Galapagos cruise provide you with the exploration tools you’ll need to properly experience Galapagos?

 Because it just so happens that only 8 cruises in Galapagos provide their guests with the full list of exploratory tools, such as glass-bottom boats, kayaks, paddleboards, and snorkeling gear.
 Don’t forget: the Galapagos Islands are an EXPEDITION DESTINATION that are meant to be experienced in as many different ways as possible!
 This hack actually ties in quite nicely with our first hack, given none of these activities would be as enticing as they are if you didn’t have the freedom to pick from the numerous different ways that these vessels offer for exploring the islands.
 Not in the mood to get wet, but still curious about the underwater world of Galapagos?
 Glass-bottom boats are here to save your visit!
 All while other guests are equally free to plunge into the water and snorkel around, or glide above it on a kayak in their own group with a guide!

 Final, Bonus Hacks for Choosing the Best Galapagos Cruise

 And now that you have those 3 hacks under your belt when it comes to choosing the best Galapagos cruise, join us in our twitter poll and let us know how you feel about the following:

 You’re now ready to choose your Galapagos Cruise.
-Embark on a journey across Ecuador with our comprehensive package below!
+Embark on an unbealivable journey NOW!

 With parents that worked for the U.S. Foreign Service up until he graduated from high school, Chris was raised to have the heart of a nomad throughout his life.
 He has resided in Honduras, Guatemala, Colombia, Panama, and Ecuador throughout his years, and just recently spent the past four up in Canada finishing his Bachelor’s Degree in Philosophy & English at the University of British Columbia.
 He is now devoted to writing about all things related to travel in the Galapagos Islands, Ecuador, Peru, and Colombia.